mdmarek/topo/README.md

 # Sources

-When writing a source of data for the topology it should use the topologies exit channel in its select statement, otherwise a deadlock panic may occure.
+When writing a source of data for the topology it should use the topology's exit channel in its select statement, otherwise a deadlock panic may occure.
 The basic structure is as follows: